 5. Forget any focus

 If you are going to screw the pitch there’s no need for any specific message.
 Think style over substance.
 Random ideas that leave your mouth a micro-second after being thought about will win through.
-The panel will fall in love with your sparky personality and the genius of your mind.
+The panel or audience will fall in love with your sparky personality and the genius of your mind.

 6. Be a Negative Influence

 Spend hours in front of mirrors practising drab, monotonic drawl and babble until you are brilliant at it.
 Phase out any intonation, passion and non-verbal signs of enthusiasm.
 On arrival shun all pleasantries.
 Be openly disdainful and distrustful to anyone who dares to question.
 Better still, don’t listen to any question or instruction.
 Loud random burping and wind-breaking is always a bonus.

 Market research as well as background information is over-rated.
 If anyone asks you the ‘why?’ question during the pitch, just raise your eyes to the ceiling and tut loudly.
 Then move on and forget the question was ever asked.
 Remind yourself that classy presentation waffle should never be derailed by seemingly irrelevant queries.
 If you are going to screw the pitch, avoid clarity and worthwhile information.

 Promise the world, get the deal and get the hell out.
 Who cares if your offer does not work at the price offered?
 It’s only about winning and getting it over and done with.
 The decision-makers are all mugs anyway and wasn’t it Churchill who said business was all about short-term victories?

 9. Things not going well?
 Make a vague offer